Saif-Afridi-1251/demo-repo/README.md

 # demo-repo
-This is a demo respos for git and github demo
+This is a demo respos for git and github demo.